DSIN-INSA-Strasbourg/Hermes-doc/content/hermes/how-it-works/hermes-server/workflow.md

     - 5.1.1. loop over each diff item of current data type
       - 5.1.1.1. generate the corresponding event
       - 5.1.1.2. emit the event on message bus
-      - 5.1.1.3. if event was successfully emited :
+      - 5.1.1.3. if event was successfully emitted :
         - 5.1.1.3.1. run datamodel `commit_one` action if any
         - 5.1.1.3.2. update the cache to reflect the new value of the item affected by event
-- 6\. once all events have been emited
+- 6\. once all events have been emitted
   - 6.1. run datamodel `commit_all` action if any
   - 6.2. save cache on disk
 - 7\. wait for `updateInterval` and restart from step `3.` if app hasn't been requested to stop